List of Milwaukee Brewers no-hitters: History

 The Brewers' first no-hitter was Juan Nieves' 7–0 win over the Baltimore Orioles on April 15, 1987, at Memorial Stadium in Baltimore, Maryland.
 Nieves walked five batters, accounting for all five base runners.
-He stuck out 7 of the 31 batters he faced and required 128 pitched to accomplish the feat.
+He stuck out 7 of the 31 batters he faced and required 128 pitches to accomplish the feat.
 Nieves' teammates made several critical defensive plays to keep the no-hit bid intact.
 In the second inning, outfielder Jim Paciorek made a diving catch of Eddie Murray's line drive.
-Paul Molitor handled Cal Ripkin Jr.'s hard liner to third base in the fourth inning.
+Paul Molitor handled Cal Ripken Jr.'s hard liner to third base in the fourth inning.
 In the seventh, Dale Sveum turned Fred Lynn's sharply hit grounder into a double play.
 Robin Yount recorded the final out with a diving catch of another Murray liner in the ninth.

 Pitchers Corbin Burnes (8 IP) and Josh Hader (1 IP) combined to no-hit the Cleveland Indians, 3–0, in Milwaukee's second no-hitter on September 11, 2021, at Progressive Field in Cleveland, Ohio.
 Burnes allowed no base runners through six innings before walking the lead-off hitter, Myles Straw, in the seventh.
 He exited the game after throwing 115 pitches through eight shutout innings and having struck out 14 of 25 batters.
 Closer Josh Hader came in for the ninth and required nine pitches to secure the no-hitter.
 He struck out two of three batters, including Straw, who had spoiled the perfect game bid, to end the game.